Moving a piano is an art,

 Upright, baby grand or grand piano, all beautiful pieces that make incredible sounds.
 They are awkward, heavy and fragile and also considered one of the most difficult things to move.
 An upright piano can weigh 900 pounds, a baby grand 500 pounds, and a grand piano weighing up to 1300 pounds.
 If you are moving a piano, you will certainly want to consider hiring professionals to move it for you.

 Although upright pianos are less complicated to move and don’t require as much equipment, having a professional company move it is probably the better option.
 Many traditional moving companies may be able to move your piano along with your household items, but ask yourself first, how valuable is the piano, financially or sentimentally?
-Is it an heirloom, piece of art or a collectable?
+Is it an heirloom, piece of art or a collectible?
 Would it be wiser to have professional piano company move it for you?

 Hiring A Professional Piano Mover